-- Shared some inspiring results that her clients have gotten using metabolic training program.
+- Shared some inspiring results that her clients have gotten using the metabolic training program.

 - Gave some points on how people can measure or track their intensity when it comes to their workout

-I am here with another video interview for you.
+I am here for another video interview for you.

 (Sorry that the sound on Kate’s end was not perfect.
 Below is a transcript of the first half of the interview.)